Chicago’s choice for a real change.

 Meet Liam

-I’ve spent my career building and fixing things — bringing people together to get things done.
+I’ve spent my career building and fixing organizations — bringing people together to get things done.

 Growing